Part A: Course Overview

 Overview of Learning Activities

 Course learning activities will be provided in a blended approach of both face-to-face and online activities.
-Students will develop their visualisation skills through practice exercises and assignments that require the development and application of their knowledge to practical and real-world data visualisation tasks.
+You will develop your visualisation skills through practice exercises and assignments that require the development and application of your knowledge to practical and real-world data visualisation tasks.

 Authentic and industry-relevant learning is critical to this course and you will be encouraged to critically compare and contrast what is happening in your context and in industry, and to use your insights.